Convert SIX to XWD

 The XWD (X Windows Dump) file extension refers to an uncompressed bitmap image format used by the X Window System to store screen captures or "screen dumps" of windows or backgrounds.
 Developed by the X Consortium, it captures images of graphical user interfaces on UNIX and Linux platforms.
 The format, originating with X10 and later used in X11, is known for its large file sizes due to the lack of compression.
 XWD files are typically used for debugging and documentation purposes within the realm of computer graphics.

-Check the file preview quickly and use SIX to XWD tools if you need to change the conversion settings.
+Check the preview and configure SIX to XWD tools before proceeding.

 To change SIX format to XWD, upload your SIX file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your SIX file.
 Click on the convert button and wait for the convert to complete.
 Download the converted XWD file afterward.